 DNA testing is an absolute, on knowing if that particular gene can be inherited.
-Because we do the testing we can guarantee that our Pooches will not be affected with one of those genetic disorders.
-However there are other genetic health issues that are not as simple and cannot be tested for by using DNA.
-Hip and Elbow dysplasia are examples for health issues that can and will arise from time to time, despite having testing on the parents and many generations previously.
+Because we do the testing we can guarantee that our Pooches will not be affected by one of those genetic disorders.
+However, there are other genetic health issues that are not as simple and cannot be tested by using DNA.
+Hip and Elbow dysplasia are examples of health issues that can and will arise from time to time, despite having testing on the parents and many generations previously.
 You can have both parents tested with acceptable passing scores for their Hips or Elbows and not have the condition but they can have an offspring that does inherit it, unlike a disease that had a DNA test.

 The reason this can happen is some diseases are more complex and are considered a polygenic disorder/disease or condition.
 What that means is, it takes several genes to pair up, as well as environmental factors to create the perfect storm and cause a pooch to develop an inherited condition.
-No one is immune or can predetermine if there offspring can develop Hip Dysplasia or any other polygenic disease, or autoimmune disease, despite the extensive testing done.
+No one is immune or can predetermine if their offspring can develop Hip Dysplasia or any other polygenic disease, or autoimmune disease, despite the extensive testing done.
 All breeds have potential risk for HD except the Greyhound.
 If you want to be certain to never have HD in your pooch, get a greyhound.
-There is simply no way around it other then limiting the occurrence by testing.
+There is simply no way around it other than limiting the occurrence by testing.
 Testing reduces the probability but does not eliminate it completely.
 It is part of what we do and something we cannot change.
 We cannot predict who it will happen to, when it does or at what age it can happen.
 The percentages are low but still do crop up.